 1980 TO 1996 - BENNINGHOLME LANE & THE HUMBERSIDE LEAGUE

-After that Boxing Day friendly and after all the hard work Skirlaugh joined the Humberside League (now The Hull & District League) in the 1981/82 season as members of Division Four, twice finishing fourth.
-Due to a re-organisation in the league structures they found themselves in Division Two at the start of the 1983/84 campaign.
-It is at this point in time Skirlaugh started to progress and take massive strides forward.
+Skirlaugh joined the Humberside League (now The Hull & District League) in the 1981/82 season as members of Division Four, twice finishing fourth.
+Due to a re-structuring of the league Skirlaugh found themselves in Division Two at the start of the 1983/84 campaign.

-An unbeaten fourteen match league programme saw them crowned Division Two “Champions” and the first of what was to become numerous cup successes.
+An unbeaten fourteen match league programme saw them crowned Division Two “Champions” and the first of what was to become numerous cup final appearances.
 That first of many was The Terry Hall Cup as Ship Inn were defeated 40-22.

-Another undefeated league season in 1984/85 saw the First Division Championship lifted, and they also made three appearances in the local cup finals.
+1984/85 saw the First Division Championship lifted after an unbeaten league campaign added to that was three appearances in the local cup finals.
 The Terry Hall Cup (57-22 versus Crooked Billet) was retained; The Transport Cup (8-4 versus Jesmond) was added whilst a first showing in the prestigious BOCM Cup Final ended in defeat by the odd point in twenty seven to NEGAS.